by Jeff Martens

 If we indulge in the wave by running away, or if we attack the wave without letting it run its course, suddenly the lights are flashing, the sky is falling and everything looks like its over.
 We become lost in the time-based current of a sorrow and loss swirling quickly around our ankles and rising swiftly towards our knees.
 But if we stay present enough to cut off that motion towards the past and just remain in the wave’s path without resistance, that’s when the full moon comes out and the cherry blossoms begin to open.
 There is a feeling and an experience of wonder that quivers and reveals itself like a secret Lover in this temporary eternal world that is forever dancing all around us.
 And as we remain present the current event is no longer a trap door to the past but a direct link to the Now.
 It is truly a staggering and mighty thing how quickly our perception of reality and life itself can flip from an experience of the past to an experience of freedom.

-And with this choice to stay present — for it is a choice, perhaps the only one we can truly make — we discover a ground-breaking and simple truth: the opposite of the past is not the future, it is freedom.
-And thankfulness is the raft that carries us Here by the Grace of the Divine One that dances inside all of us.
-This is the One who is dancing here and dancing there and dancing deep inside each heart as “No-Thing” the perfect giver, dancing everywhere at once and nowhere at all.
+And with this choice to stay present — for it is a choice, perhaps the only one we can truly make — we discover a ground-breaking and simple truth: Freedom, like the present moment, is already here.
+And thankfulness is the raft that carries us here, where we discover the divine Grace that dances with everything.
+This Free One is dancing here and dancing there and dancing deep inside each heart as “No-Thing,” the perfect giver, dancing everywhere at once and nowhere at all.

 Jeff Martens is a teacher, writer and co-owner of Inner Vision Yoga.
 All suggestions are voluntary.
 Consult a qualified teacher, your heart or your physician before you embark on any practice in which you are unfamiliar, including dancing with Shiva.